orgads/ConnectedCreatorPlugin/README.md

 - `qmake server.pro`
 - `make -j4`

-To build in Qt Creator disable "Shadow build" for qttpserver.
+To build in Qt Creator disable "Shadow build" for `qttpserver`.
 After build you may find executable in
 - `./ConnectedCreatorPlugin/server/qttpserver/build/qtrelease` or
 - `./ConnectedCreatorPlugin/server/qttpserver/build/qtdebug`